ktrnka/mlops_example_github_lfs_heroku/README.md

 * Switch from Heroku to AWS ECR + ECS
 * Switch the model from scikit-learn to Tensorflow, PyTorch, or Keras.
 Bonus points for transfer learning with pretrained embeddings or models.
 * Fix some of the limitations
+* Switch serving from Flask + Docker + Heroku to Cortex.ai + AWS
+* Switch serving from Flask + Docker + Heroku to AWS Lambda + API Gateway + SAM
+* Add an endpoint for batch processing of predictions